People often have difficulty being hypnotized because of pre-conceptions they have.

 Hypnosis is perfectly normal.
 If nature had not created you to make it possible, it would not be possible.

 Relaxation is a common technique of hypnotism, but it is not the only technique.
 The last person who hypnotized you may have done it a certain way, but the next one need not do it just as s/he did.
+Some clients may believe one must have a recliner, because another hypnotist did.
+Others may believe one must make a black spot on the ceiling with a burning candle, because another hypnotist did.
+None of this is necessary.

 If you have any questions or reservations about hypnotism, please ask the hypnotist about it.